Obituary of Morton Collins

-A memorial service will be held in 2022.
-Details will be announced at a later date.
 In lieu of flowers, donations can be sent to Princeton Area Community Foundation Inc, PO Box 825454, Philadelphia, PA 19182-5454.
 Please make checks payable to Princeton Area Community Fund with “Collins Fund” in the memo line.
 Donations can also be made online at: https://pacf.org/morton-and-donna-collins-fund/

 Funeral Home in Princeton, NJ Providing Professional Funeral Services in Mercer, Middlesex, and Somerset Counties.
 Family Owned and Operated.
 Princeton's Oldest Funeral Home.